noiseprotocol/noise_spec/noise.md

 9.5.
 Secondary symmetric keys
 ------------------------------

-To hedge against future cryptanalysts decrypting old stored data, an application might send messages for a second key agreement protocol inside the Noise handshake payloads (e.g. a post-quantum or non-elliptic-curve key agreement).
+To hedge against advances in cryptanalysis allowing decryption of old stored data, an application might send messages for a second key agreement protocol inside the Noise handshake payloads.
+For example, the second key agreement could use a post-quantum or non-elliptic curve algorithm that might remain unbroken even if future cryptanalysis can break the main DH functions.

-The second key agreement should derive a 32-byte secondary secret key `ssk`.
+The second key agreement should derive a 32-byte **secondary symmetric key** `ssk`.
 To make the transport keys a function of both the Noise key agreement and `ssk` the `Split()` step is modified to call `HKDF(ck, ssk)` instead of `HKDF(ck, zerolen)`.